Shopping guide - Japan - Asia

 What shopping in Hiroshima is actually good for

-Use named streets, markets, or stores instead of generic retail time.
+Use named streets, markets, or stores instead of unfocused retail time.

 • Decide whether the day wants food gifts, design, fashion, or practical souvenirs